-mpreting the course, students will be use to.
-Course Outcomes CO1 Analyze the situation and overcome the barriers in speaking English and get theability to communicate in professional as well as day to day life.
+Alter co. mpleting the course, students will be able to: Course Outcomes CO1 Analyze the situation and overcome the barriers in speaking English and get theability to communicate in professional as well as day to day life.
 CO2 Develop personality through corporate etiquettes and take active participation in discussion and other academic activities as well.
 CO3 Apply proper words and structure in speaking English language and develop vocabulary and use of correct English.
 CO4 Express them through oral as well as written communication and develop written communication for professional and business purpose.
-CO5 Use of E-Communication in day to day as well as professional life lead of the Computer Science and Engineering Department
+CO5 Use of E-Communication in day to day as well as professional life